Welcome to Smart Money! My name is Eric Fry, and I’m glad you’re here.

 Coupang Inc. (CPNG) may not be a household name here in the United States, but the company is well known in every Korean household.
 Coupang is Korea’s go-to provider of Amazon-like services.

-The company’s founder, Bom Suk Kim, dropped out of Harvard Business School 14 years ago to return to Korea and launch his Amazon-wanna-be company.
+In 2000, the company’s founder, Bom Suk Kim, dropped out of Harvard Business School in 2000 to return to Korea and launch his Amazon-wanna-be company.
 This ambition did not come cheap.
 He attracted billions of investment dollars from venture capital firms like Softbank Group and Sequoia Capital to build an end-to-end e-commerce and logistics infrastructure throughout Korea.

 In 2015, SoftBank invested $1 billion in Kim’s start-up company, which made Coupang Korea’s first “unicorn” – i.e., a private company worth more than $1 billion.
 Softbank injected another $2 billion into Coupang in late 2018.